matthewjberger/eager/README.md

 # Vagrant

-This will generate an ubuntu virtual machine with XFCE and the ogre 3D library installed.
+This will generate an ubuntu virtual machine with eclipse and the Ogre3D library built from source and installed.

 1.)
 [Install Vagrant](https://www.vagrantup.com/downloads.html)